SiceloKayisa/My-Data-Science-and-Machine-Learning-Projects/Sales Predictive Modeling with Regression/README.md

 ## 2. Data Loading and Description

-The adverstising dataset captures sales revenue generated with respect to advertisement spends across multiple channels like radio, tv and newspaper.
+The advertising dataset captures sales revenue generated with respect to advertisement spends across multiple channels like radio, tv and newspaper.
 - TV        - Spend on TV Advertisements
 - Radio     - Spend on radio Advertisements
 - Newspaper - Spend on newspaper Advertisements